Table of Contents

-Hemp has nearly unlimited potential.
+Hemp technologies have nearly unlimited potential.
 The surface of that potential has only been scratched, meaning much more remains to be discovered about the possible uses of this hardy and versatile substance.

 Few doubt the arrival of federal legalization will be a boon to the hemp industry.
 Past restrictions that prevented its expansion will gradually melt away, given the immense profits available for those who jump in at the early stages.

 In this new environment, the imaginations of scientists, inventors, and entrepreneurs will now be fully unleashed, leading to a cascade of innovations and surprising turns.
 Advanced technology in hemp will broaden product lines, increase efficiency, and boost production levels, and that should be enough to ensure ample funding for research and development in the years to come.